 My hacker thriller The Seven Keys is being released today.
 When I wrote the afterword last spring, I knew that the message was an important one.
 I wanted it to be heard, somehow.
-Our society is fragile and rests on digital infrastructure which is far from safe.
+Our society is fragile and rests on digital infrastructure which is far from secure.

 Our government bodies, county councils, municipalities, and many of our companies are vulnerable.
 Sweden and many other countries could easily be the target of massive Internet blackouts and would then be at a standstill.
 Copious amount of information may end up in the wrong hands.
 Yet few seemed interested or able to understand the magnitude.